 Someone plays Mellotron strings on the 'A', if only for a brief burst in the middle and another at the end.
 If you feel the need to hear this, it's on YouTube.
 I've heard worse, but I've heard a lot better...

 Third Sun Descendent

 Despite knowing several people in Chrome Hoof or in their orbit, I can say in all honesty that I'm not at all sure where they're coming from.
 Imagine a ten-piece band playing a mixture of awkward metal, funk, disco, prog and probably another dozen or so genres, all thrown into a large pot and given a good kicking.
 While wearing silver hooded robes.
 The robes are a canny move, getting them the press coverage they may otherwise not have got, although their unique musical vision was bound to attract attention sooner or later.
 2010's Crush Depth is their third full-lengther, distinctly different to the EP I've heard from a few years earlier, although I still don't think I really get where they're coming from.
 Best tracks?
-Hard to say, due to the diversity on display here; I actually don't feel qualified to comment, so have a listen to the tracks on their MySpace and decide for yourself.
+Hard to say, due to the diversity on display here; I actually don't feel qualified to comment, so have a listen on YouTube.